Methodology - Charité Compass on Research Quality

 Research Documentation in Biomedical Research

-- Subscales: Accurate, Legible, Original, Contemporaneous, Accessible (*ALCOA)
+- Accurate, Legible, Original, Contemporaneous, Accessible (*ALCOA)

 Presentation Quality in Biomedical Research

-- Subscales: Clarity, Coherence, Accuracy, Inclusiveness
+- Clarity, Coherence, Accuracy, Inclusiveness

 Scientific Relevance of Biomedical Research

-- Subscales: Originality, Theoretical Contribution, Methodological Advancements,
+- Originality, Theoretical Contribution, Methodological Advancements,

 Practical Relevance of Biomedical Research

-- Subscales: Applicability, Impact on Stakeholders, Policy Influence
+- Applicability, Impact on Stakeholders, Policy Influence

 Patient and Stakeholder Engagement in Biomedical Research

-- Subscales: Allocation of Tasks, Interaction, Epistemology
+- Allocation of Tasks, Interaction, Epistemology

 Accessibility & Reuse in Biomedical Research